juanm-0/Shared-Recipe-Application/README.md

 - Unit conversion aware for shopping list merging of items.
 Per ingredient density data would be necessary (a cup of flour's weight vs a cup of sugar) to tackle this feature
 - Fuzzy catalog deduplication would be beneficial for any duplicate tags or ingredients
 - SSR as mentioned would be useful if discoverability is needed by the application
+- Login and register are not rate-limited.
+A production deployment would add DRF throttling (`AnonRateThrottle`) to both endpoints to handle any brute-force/credential-stuffing attempts